Contact

 Patience and low expectations are the secret weapons to making baby-led weaning fun and enjoyable.
 Remember that baby-led weaning is all about allowing your baby to lead the way.
 Some days your baby will dive right in and eat enthusiastically, and other days, they may play with their food more than eat it.
 And that’s okay because more of their caloric and nutrition intake is coming from the breastmilk or formula feedings.
 Learn more about breastmilk and formula as the primary source of nutrition here.

 It’s important to remind yourself that this is a learning experience for your baby (and yourself too).
 They’re discovering new textures, tastes, and how to move food around in their mouth.
 In the beginning, it may feel like more food ends up on the floor than in their belly, but this is all part of the process.
 Keep offering a variety of foods, and don’t stress if they don’t eat much on some days.
+To learn how to offer first foods, combine foods to make simple recipes, and more - access the Infant Insights Mastering Starting Solids course.

 Most importantly, be patient with yourself.
 Baby-led weaning is a messy, sometimes stressful process, and it’s easy to feel like you’re not doing it "right."
 But there is no perfect way, and it’s okay to offer pre-packaged foods to your baby when you’re in a rush, someone else is feeding your baby, or you just want a quick, no-mess feeding session.
 Trust that you and your baby are learning together, and try to enjoy these moments as much as possible along the way.